Skip to content

 What you get

-• Trace a feature across everything you saw and said, including your own documents and code.
+• Trace a feature across what you saw and said, including your own documents and code.

 • Search your transcripts and notes for a specific requirement, and jump straight to where it was discussed.